defencedigital/moduk-service-manual/src/design/design-for-safety.md

 ## Test in real or simulated environments

-You should test your service or product with real users in the place that they use it.
+You should test your service with real users in the place that they use it.
 In Defence, this is not always possible.

 You can also test in: